Millennium Villages Project: Description

-Even though the website of the Millennium Village Project is still active, the project ended with final evaluation in 2015 because it was initially scaled to progress for a decade from 2005.
-The project was divided into two phases, from 2004-2010 for the first phase and 2011-2015 for the second phase.
+The project was divided into two phases, from 2004 to 2010 for the first phase and 2011-2015 for the second phase.
 In the first phase, the project was focused at the following five stations: agriculture (seed and fertilizer support, farmer training and storage expansion, crop diversification, etc.), health (installation of mosquito nets, vaccine supply and pest control, etc.), education (Construction of schools, installation of water supply, etc.), infrastructure (sanitation, roads, etc.), business development (micro-credit, cooperative training, etc.).
 The main focus in the second phase of the MVP was to successfully enhance, strengthen, and complete the programs that started in Phase 1.

 By improving access to clean water, primary education, basic health care, sanitation, and other science-based interventions such as improved seeds and fertilizer, Millennium Villages aimed to ensure that communities living in extreme poverty have a real, sustainable opportunity to lift themselves out of the poverty trap.